Access free Cass County public records on anyone today.

 Phone: 866-422-6872

 Email: [email protected]

-Employers can use the FCSR to vet prospective employees using the Employer background screening request form.
+Employers can use the FCSR to vet prospective employees using the employer background screening request form.
 Parents and guardians can also request a check to vet prospective caregivers for their children or loved ones who need home-based care.
 The completed forms may be sent to the MDHSS PO Box address listed above.

 The checks encompass searching the following databases:

-• Missouri Child Abuse and Neglect Registry
+- Missouri Child Abuse & Neglect Registry

-• Sex Offender Registry
+- Sex Offender Registry

-• Missouri CNA Registry
+- Missouri CNA Registry

-• Employee Disqualification List
+- Employee Disqualification List

 Similarly, employers may request a fingerprint or name-based background check through the Missouri Department of Social Services.

-Owners of LERCFs, LRCF, CPAs, along with their employees and volunteers who have contact with children, are required to undergo mandatory fingerprint background checks.
+Owners of LERCFs, LRCF, and CPAs, along with their employees and volunteers who have contact with children, are required to undergo mandatory fingerprint background checks.
 This is an important measure to ensure the safety and security of the children.

 To start the process, apply for a background check online through the DSS forms portal.
 If a fingerprint search is necessary, a fingerprint letter will be mailed to the applicant.
 The fingerprint letter will include instructions on the next steps.